Order of presidential succession

 - Is removed from office

-The U.S. Constitution and the Presidential Succession Act of 1947 outline the presidential order of succession.
+The U.S. Constitution and the Presidential Succession Act of 1947 outline the presidential line of succession.
 The line of succession of cabinet officers is in the order of their agencies’ creation.

 - Vice President